On the heels of a $40 million round, TriNetX brings its services for drug trials to Europe

 Through the Custodix acquisition, TriNetX now has a launchpad from which to start pitching services to geographies in Asia as well, according to the company.

-As a result of the deal, the current Custodix chief executive, Brecht Claerhout, will become the managing director of TriNetX Europe — under the brand InSIte, a TriNetX company.
+As a result of the deal, the current Custodix chief executive, Brecht Claerhout, will become the managing director of TriNetX Europe — under the brand InSite, a TriNetX company.

-To date, TriNetX has raised $102 million from investors including Merck Global Health Innovation Fund (MGHIF) along with new investors Mitsui & Co, Ltd., ITOCHU Technology Ventures, ITOCHU Corporation, MPM Capital, F2 Ventures, and Deerfield Management.
+To date, TriNetX has raised $102 million from investors, including Merck Global Health Innovation Fund (MGHIF) along with new investors Mitsui & Co., Ltd., ITOCHU Technology Ventures, ITOCHU Corporation, MPM Capital, F2 Ventures and Deerfield Management.

-“Real-world data is important when conducting clinical trials, drug research and discovery today,” said Joe Volpe, VP/Managing Director of Merck GHIF, in a statement.
+“Real-world data is important when conducting clinical trials, drug research and discovery today,” said Joe Volpe, VP/managing director of Merck GHIF, in a statement.
 “TriNetX enables a global industry exchange and liberates data with the potential to rapidly provide answers to hard questions.
 With TriNetX, what previously took days or weeks to determine may often be done in minutes.”